sbelectronics/h8/h8-8008/README.md

 * pld/intcon. required if using front panel or interrupts.

-Using INTCON empty was supported in older versions of the board, but is not supported in current versions, as INTCON generates the polling signal for INTREG.
+Leaving INTCON empty was supported in older versions of the board, but is not supported in current versions, as INTCON generates the polling signal for INTREG.